CIS565-Fall-2015/Project6-WebGL-Deferred-Shading/README.md

   * Show debug views when possible.
     * If the debug view correlates with performance, explain how.

-**Notes:**

-* Before doing performance analysis, you must disable debug mode by changing `debugMode` to `false` in `framework.js`.
-* Be aware that stats.js may give 0 millisecond frame timings in Chrome on occasion - if this happens, you can use the FPS counter.
+Note: Be aware that stats.js may give 0 millisecond frame timings in Chrome on occasion - if this happens, you can use the FPS counter.

 ### Starter Code Tour